dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 }
 ```

-In the complex schema, all Knora value properties are object properties,
+In the complex schema, all DSP-API value properties are object properties,
 whose objects are IRIs, each of which uniquely identifies a value that
 contains metadata and can potentially be edited.
 The
-`knora-base:objectType` of a Knora value property such as
+`knora-base:objectType` of a DSP-API value property such as
-`images:description` is a Knora value class, in this case
+`images:description` is a DSP-API value class, in this case
 `knora-api:TextValue`.
 Similarly, `images:erfassungsdatum` has a
 `knora-api:objectType` of `knora-api:DateValue`, which has a more
 complex structure than the `knora-api:Date` datatype shown in the